locnnil/workshop/docs/how-to/moving-projects.rst

 Now, these are two independent workshops that happen to have the same name, not a single workshop that is somehow shared by multiple project directories.

-Again, it's up to you to update the new project's metadata.
+Again, it's up to you to update any paths external to |project_markup|
+that should point to your new project.

 Removing a project
 ------------------

-|project_markup| doesn't handle deletion automatically;
+|project_markup| doesn't handle file deletion automatically;
-make sure to remove all workshops before deleting the project directory:
+make sure you remove all workshops before deleting the project directory:

 .. code-block:: console